TcMenu/tcLibraryDev/README.md

 # TcMenu and IoAbstraction development and test project

 **NOTE that this project is not a fully working solution, it is an example of how to get started with library development in platformIO.
-It is not maintained.**
+It is not maintained.
+Also note that many directories are copied in from various open source repos, so licenses vary by directory.**

 This is for developers of tcMenu and IoAbstraction, it allows you to develop source and build both libraries within an IDE using platformIO.